How To Use Hand Signals For Driving

 • You are riding a bicycle or a vehicle without turn signals.

-You are driving early in the morning or evening, because the light at these times makes it difficult to spot the light signals from other vehicles, sign signal will come in handy.
+You are driving early in the morning or evening because the light at these times makes it difficult to spot the light signals from other vehicles, sign signals will come in handy.